-Probate & Trust Administration Attorneys in Las Vegas
+Probate & Trust Administration Lawyer in Las Vegas

 Probate is the Legal Process of Changing Title to Assets From a Deceased Person to the Person or Entity Entitled to Receive Those Assets.

 The assets of an estate will pass to the beneficiaries named in a will or trust.
 If there is no will or trust, then the assets will pass to the heirs under Nevada law – this is usually the closest living family member(s).
 Probate administration and trust administration is the process to collect and manage the assets left behind, pay the appropriate expenses and debts, and distribute the assets as required.
 A personal representative is in charge of a probate administration, and a trustee is in charge of a trust administration.
 Both are known as a fiduciary (someone who is held to fiduciary duties).

 LKP represents personal representatives, trustees, beneficiaries, and creditors in court proceedings involving probate and trust administration cases of all types and sizes.
 Our experienced attorneys can help with your probate and trust administration needs.

 Probate in Nevada

 Depending on the value of the estate, the probate process can be simple and relatively brief, or complex and may require many months to complete.

 - General Administration: If the net value of the estate exceeds $300,000, a full probate is required and the court will appoint a personal representative to administer the estate.
 For estates this large, the court must approve most actions taken by the personal representative.

 - Summary Administration: If the net value of the estate is $300,000 or less, a somewhat abbreviated probate process is available.
 Slightly smaller estates do not require Court approval for all actions.
 Summary administration is like general administration, except that certain proceedings and notice requirements are waived.